 Their adaptation looks pretty neat, but after contacting David, I decided the cost was not justifiable given my standard of playing.

 Using this adaptation, the musician is free to move around while playing so long as they use the traditional support strap.
 A full harness support strap is recommended as the standard neck strap can become quite painful if playing for any length of time due to it taking the full weight of the instrument.
-Personally, I have found placing a traditional neck strap over one shoulder and under the other arm to be very comfortable.
+Personally, I have found placing a traditional neck strap over my left shoulder and under the right arm to be very comfortable (and much easier to don than a full harness!).
+Having the neck strap just around my neck put a lot of pressure right where my nerve damage is, leaving me in significant pain after playing.

 Presented on this page are the resources I have used, a report of my development progress, schematics and Gerber files for my PCB design, and some video footage to accompany my documentation.